craze/CrazeBot/README.md

   * !music - All - Displays what you are currently listening to on Last.fm
   * !steam - All - Display Steam profile, current game and server
   * !bothelp - All - Displays link bot help documents
   * !commercial - Owner - Runs a 30 second commercial.
 You must contact the bot maintainer to follow your channel with the bot's account and add the bot as a channel editor first.
 This command is also supported in !repeat.
+  * !game [new game - optional] - All/Owner - Displays the current Twitch game.
+Optional - specify a new game to set.
+(Bot must be channel editor to update)
+  * !status [new status - optional] - All/Owner - Displays the current Twitch status.
+Optional - specify a new status to set.
+(Bot must be channel editor to update)
+  * !followme - Owner -  Forces the bot to follow your channel.
+Necessary for !game and !status updates or commercials.

 ### Fun